Why It Works

 That's why, no joke, the first guest post I ever ran on my blog was about someone else's experiences picking rhubarb and making pies with her grandmother.
 It's also why I've gotten a little aggressively handsy with rhubarb in the ensuing years.
 Fake it 'til you make it, and by "it" I mean rhubarb pie.

 Or rhubarb juice.
 This recipe is so simple (just rhubarb and water!) and so genuine and pure that it might just make up for all those years of lost childhood.
 Since rhubarb is quite tart, you may be surprised that there's no added sugar in this recipe.
 I was skeptical at first, too, but it really works.
 It's wildly international, too, having come to me in London via an Australian friend from her Canadian friends, who served it at a lazy weekend brunch a few weeks ago.
 Wildly international has got to count for something.

 My friend couldn't stop talking about how good it was, and how deceptively simple.
 And I totally agree.
 Not, of course, that anyone would ever take my word for it.

-Slice the rhubarb stalks crosswise into 1-inch segments.
-Place rhubarb segments into the pot along with the water.
-Bring to a boil over high heat, then cover and reduce heat to simmer for 15 minutes.
+In a large Dutch oven, combine rhubarb and water.
+Bring to a boil over high heat, cover, and reduce heat to simmer for 15 minutes.

-After 20 minutes, the juice will separate, leaving a yellowish sludge at the bottom.
-Decant the clear pink liquid into a clean bottle or pitcher, leaving the sludge behind.
-Chill for a few hours at least, and serve cold over ice.
+Refrigerate until cold, at least 3 hours.
+If the juice separates, leaving a yellowish sludge at the bottom, decant the clear pink liquid into a clean bottle or pitcher, leaving the sludge behind.
+Serve cold over ice, adding sugar to taste.

 5-quart pot, fine-mesh strainer